-At HealthMarkets, we can help you weigh the pros and cons of each health insurance plan.
-HealthMarkets offers plans from more than 180 insurance companies across the United States.
-HealthMarkets licensed agents are local and dedicated to helping you find the best health insurance plan based on your unique financial and health needs at no additional cost to you.
+Do you need to buy health insurance, but you aren’t sure where to start?
+HealthMarkets offers plans from recognized insurance companies across the United States.
+HealthMarkets can help you find the best health insurance plan based on your unique financial and health needs at no additional cost to you.

 Health insurance is a contract between yourself and an insurance company.
 In exchange for regular payments (premiums), the health insurance company agrees to help you pay for medical and surgical expenses.

 The way that insurance companies pay for these medical expenses varies and often depends on the type of health insurance plan.
 For example, the insured (the owner of the health insurance policy or the person with the health insurance coverage) could pay medical costs out of pocket and then be reimbursed for covered services up to a certain amount.
 Or, the insurance company could agree to pay a certain amount of covered expenses up front to the provider.

 What Are the Different Types of Health Insurance Plans?

 The most common types of major health insurance plans include: Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), Point of Service Plans (POS), and High-Deductible Health Plans (HDHPs) with or without Health Savings Accounts (HSAs).1 Each plan is outlined below:2